halaxa/json-machine/README.md

 <a name="tracking-parsing-progress"></a>
 ## Tracking the progress
 Big documents may take a while to parse.
-Call `JsonMachine::getPosition()` in your `foreach` to get current count of the processed bytes from the beginning.
+Call `Items::getPosition()` in your `foreach` to get current count of the processed bytes from the beginning.
 Percentage is then easy to calculate as `position / total * 100`.
 To find out the total size of your document in bytes you may want to check:
 - `strlen($document)` if you parse a string